British Chihuahua Club Rescue Association

 socialise and get together and one of the favourite pastimes is

-organising items for a rescue stall, such as knitted blankets, toys
+organising items for sale in aid of Rescue, such as knitted blankets, toys

 and Chihuahua coats and in some cases it gives people a feeling of